 2. Managing money together

 This is also a good time to discuss how you’ll manage money.
 Decide whether one person will be the primary bill-payer or whether you’ll split the duties.
-At the same time, you need to address whether you’ll keep separate accounts or put everything into a joint account.
+At the same time, you need to address whether you’ll keep separate accounts, set up a joint account, or have both.
 Talk to your accountant about how remarriage may affect taxes for both of you.

 3. Supporting children and grandchildren